 Thumb sucking concerns adults and might affect the palate (roof of the mouth) or permanent teeth line up.
 The frequency, length, and intensity of thumb sucking affect the risk of dental problems.
 Many children stop sucking thumbs without intervention when they are months old.
 Some may continue up to the age of 2-4 years.
 However, it is a concern at this age, and experts recommend addressing the problem.
-Try the healthy ways below to stop your kid from sucking their thumb.
+Try these healthy ways below to stop your kid from sucking their thumb.

 Fastening a thumb guard